oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 ![](geo_replication_slave1_new.png "geo_replication_slave1_new.png")

+If the user select the **Copy master cluster hosts public keys to slave cluster** then the following steps will happen

+*   `gluster system:: execute gsec_create` command will be executed in one of the hosts of the Master cluster
+    -   This will create a public key file, which will have the public keys of all the hosts of the Master cluster
+*   Public key file will be copied to the Slave host (through password less ssh)
+*

 #### Re-establish password less communication with slave host

 The below dialog provides a mechanism for re-establishing a broken master/slave communication between master and slave clusters.
 It captures the details again and re-establishes the communication between master and slave cluster.